Free Resolutions of Some Schubert Singularities in the Lagrangian Grassmannian: Preliminaries

-Let $R_G$ (resp. $R_G^+$) the set of roots of $G$ with respect to $T_G$ (resp. the set of positive roots with respect to $B_G$ ).
-Using the above facts and the explicit nature of the adjoint representation of $G$ on Lie$\,G$, we deduce that In particular, $R_G$ (resp. $R^+_G$) gets identified with the orbit space of $R_H$ (resp. $R^+_H$) modulo the action of $\sigma$.
+Let $R_G$ be the set of roots of $G$ with respect to $T_G$ and $R_G^+$ the set of positive roots with respect to $B_G$.
+Using the above facts and the explicit nature of the adjoint representation of $G$ on Lie$\,G$, we deduce that In particular, $R_G$ (respectively $R^+_G$) gets identified with the orbit space of $R_H$ ($R^+_H$) modulo the action of $\sigma$.
 Thus we obtain the following identification:

 The set $S_G$ of simple roots in $R_G^+$ is given by